 New York Fed considers the following as important: Forecasting

 This could be interesting, too:

-New York Fed writes The New York Fed DSGE Model Forecast–March 2018
+New York Fed writes The New York Fed DSGE Model Forecast–July 2018

 Traditional GDP forecasts potentially present an overly optimistic (or pessimistic) view of the state of the economy: by focusing on the point estimate for the conditional mean of growth, such forecasts ignore risks around the central forecast.
 Yet, policymakers around the world increasingly focus on risks to the central forecast in policy debates.
 For example, in the United States the Federal Open Market Committee (FOMC) commonly discusses the balance of risks in the economy, with the relative prominence of this discussion fluctuating with the state of the economy.
 In a recent paper, we propose a method for constructing the full conditional distribution of GDP projected growth as a function of current economic and financial conditions.
 This blog post reviews some of the findings from that paper and the implications for macroeconomic theory and for policymakers.

 Our analysis starts with a simple observation.
 As shown in the chart below, GDP growth and financial conditions (measured here by the Chicago Fed National Financial Conditions Index (NFCI), with increases in the index reflecting tighter conditions) appear to be largely uncorrelated during normal times, but have a strong negative relationship during downturns.

 The relationship between growth and financial conditions can be studied using quantile regressions.
 This approach provides a linear estimate of the relationship between the dependent variable (future GDP growth) and independent variables (current economic and financial conditions) for particular quantiles of the dependent variable, rather than the mean.